Arkansas man arrested for allegedly destroying Ten Commandments monument

-A man rammed his car into and destroyed a newly-installed monument to the Ten Commandments outside of Arkansas’ State Capitol — less than 24-hour after it was unveiled by politicians.
+A man rammed his car into and destroyed a newly-installed monument to the Ten Commandments outside of Arkansas’ State Capitol — less than 24 hours after it was unveiled by politicians.

 Michael Reed, 32, allegedly shouted "Freedom!" after the collision, according to video posted to Facebook, authorities said.